jsnjack/geary_rpm/README.md

 This repository contains a script to build a rpm package for geary.
 It is based on the spec file from the [official fedora package](https://src.fedoraproject.org/rpms/geary).

-The script runs every week to provide a user with the latest geary version.
+The script runs every day to provide a user with the latest geary version.
 The version number has the following format `<main_version>.<numbr_of_commits>~<commit_id>`-1.

+The packages are available in [COPR repository](https://copr.fedorainfracloud.org/coprs/jsnjack/geary/).

 ## Installation
 ```